Will old adage that Seattle summer begins July 5 hold true? Here’s what weather to expect this week

 “We’re hitting our stride with a little bit drier, a little bit more consistent pattern for the next seven days,” Cullen said.

-Tuesday morning’s fog, which limited visibility in some areas including Shelton and Puyallup, would only last for a few more hours.
-Cullen said that as the sun warms up, by the afternoon, fog should be entirely gone.
+Tuesday morning’s fog, which limited visibility in some areas, was expected to only last a few hours.
+Cullen said that as the sun warms up, the fog should be entirely gone by the afternoon.

 “We don’t really see a strong signal for thick fog for the next several nights,” Cullen said.
 “I wouldn’t expect it for the rest of the week.”